 Near-full access rights.
 The only limitation of the editor is not being able to grant access rights, and not being able to invite new users.

 The editor role is appropriate for data analysts who actively compose and adjust Envision scripts, create, edit and delete project sequences, and connect data source, and therefore require very significant access in order to modify the content of the account.

 A practical “read-only” and files access.
-The trusted user can see all the Envision dashboards and execute them if necessary.
-In addition, the trusted user can upload and download any file located within the account.
-However, no Envision scripts nor any applicative settings (such as data retrieval from a 3rd party app) can be modified by the normal user, and no Envision code can be viewed, either through the script editor or through the run details.
+The normal user can see all the Envision dashboards and execute them if necessary.
+In addition, the normal user can upload and download any file located within the account.
+However, no Envision scripts, no project sequence, and no applicative settings (such as data retrieval from a 3rd party app/data sourcing) can be modified by the normal user, and no Envision code can be viewed, either through the script editor or through the run details.

-The trusted user role is appropriate for those users - typically management - who may have an interest in viewing all of the dashboards associated with an account, but who do not need to modify the configuration of the account itself.
+The normal user role is appropriate for those users who are expected to execute Envision scripts on a regular basis, but who do not need to modify the configuration of the account itself.

-The limited user access is appropriate for employees who only require access to specific sections of the Lokad account.
-Since the access is restricted to a single project folder, projects should be organized according to the intended groups of limited users.
+The limited user access is appropriate for employees who only require read-only access to specific sections of the Lokad account.

 A narrow data access which only offers the possibility to write and read files from a specified folder.
 Projects cannot be accessed, modified or executed.